haddocking/powerfit/README.md

     (sudo) pip install numpy cython scipy

-Sit back and wait till the compilation and installion is finished.
+Sit back and wait till the compilation and installation is finished.
 You system is now prepared to install PowerFit.
 Follow the general instructions above to see how.